 If the review stage leads to a disappointing outcome, you have the right to lodge a tribunal appeal with the HM Courts & Tribunals Service.

 – Tribunal Appeal

-You are able to lodge a tribunal appeal within 3 months of the CICA final review decision letter.
-The paperwork will be provided by the CICA who also outline the procedures involved.
+You are able to lodge a tribunal appeal to the First Tier Tribunal (Criminal Injuries Compensation) within 3 months of the CICA final review decision letter.
+The paperwork will be provided by the CICA who will also outline the procedures involved.
+Alternatively you can use the link above to apply through the First Tier Tribunal website.
 In very simple terms you need to submit a full statement of case to the tribunal within the allotted time.

 Call us to discuss your case today – 01423 593 002 or complete our enquiry form